Skip to main content

 To accommodate approval flows, the Inbox tabs are now labelled as follows:

-• All – every expense you have permissions to see
+Every expense you have permissions to see.

 The filters applicable to expenses have been moved out of a single drop-down and spread across the top of the inbox for ease of use.